 Over time, the ICP Energy Performance Protocols makes possible an actuarial data-set with sufficient detail to provide insight into project performance risk, and the ability to manage that risk based on the multitude of factors throughout the project workflow, ranging from initial audit to ongoing operations and maintenance.

-1.1 ENERGY PERFORMANCE PROTOCOL – Large Commercial
+1.1 ENERGY EFFICIENCY PERFORMANCE PROTOCOL – Large Commercial

 This protocol focuses on commercial buildings, which are among the most energy use-intensive structures and because they tend to exhibit relatively consistent usage patterns.
 The protocols are intended for: